 Externship Scholarship Application Submission Deadlines (Externship Award Application Form)

-- Spring: postmarked by March 1 for externships occurring between March 1st and September 30th
+- Spring: March 1 for externships occurring between March 1st and September 30th

-- Fall: postmarked by October 1 for externships occurring between October 1st and April 30th
+- Fall: October 1 for externships occurring between October 1st and April 30th

 |There is a continuing need for well-trained veterinary pathologists for positions in government, academic, and private sectors.
 To help fill this need, the American College of Veterinary Pathologists has established a Scholarship Program designed to support externship experiences for veterinary students interested in learning more about activities of veterinary anatomic and clinical pathologists.